'SNL' will have a limited cast and crew tonight - KESQ

 “Due to the recent spike in the Omicron variant and out of an abundance of caution, there will be no live audience for tonight’s taping of ‘Saturday Night Live,'” an NBC spokesperson said in a statement.

 “SNL” also said it will have limited cast and crew in the studio.
-Saturday’s host will be Paul Rudd, and the musical guest is Charli XCX.
+Saturday’s host will be Paul Rudd.

+Shortly after the show’s announcement, Charli XCX tweeted that “due to the limited crew at tonight’s taping of SNL my musical performance will no longer be able to go ahead.”

+“I am devastated and heartbroken,” she tweeted.
+“I am currently safe and healthy but of course very sad.
+Please look after yourselves out there.”

-“The show continues to follow government safety guidelines in addition to a rigorous testing protocol,” the statement continued.
+NBC added in its statement that “the show continues to follow government safety guidelines in addition to a rigorous testing protocol.”

 “SNL” pulling its audience is just the latest live event in New York City to be disrupted by the pandemic.